justjosie/Virtual-Event-Guide/index.md

 <img src="https://github.com/justjosie/Virtual-Event-Guide/blob/master/_downloads/Photos/Crowdcast%20virtual%20event%20collaboration%20with%20phone%20tablet%20laptop%20on%20desk.jpg?raw=true" alt="webcast collaboration with phone tablet and laptop on desk">

-<p>As always, virtual or not, the Qiskit Community Team is also available as a resource in creating, planning, and executing an event – so don’t hesitate to email if you have any general or more specific questions!<br><br>
+<p>Virtual or not, the Qiskit Community Team is also available as a resource in creating, planning, and executing an event – so don’t hesitate to email if you have any general or more specific questions!<br><br>
 Regardless of how you are managing the event, you will want to make sure and have the following predefined and finalized PRIOR to any public-facing communications (and most certainly prior to the event start date):</p>

 <h4>Clearly Identified Team Roles</h4>